-He belonged to a famous learned family.
-His father, Nils Celsius, was named professor of mathematics but is best known as headmaster of the ‘Trivial’ School in Uppsala.
+Anders Celsius belonged to a well-known scholarly family.
+His father, Nils Celsius, held the title of professor of mathematics but was best known as headmaster of Katedralskolan in Uppsala.
 Anders studied at his hometown university and excelled there.
-But he imbibed the greatest inspiration for his activities during a four-year journey in Germany and Italy, with a side trip to Paris.
+However, the main inspiration for his activities was a four-year journey to Germany, Italy and France.
 He was already a professor at the time.

 The measurment of degrees in Tornedalen

-Otherwise, Newton’s theories meant a great deal to Celsius, but even more important was the contact he had with the French mathematician P L de Maupertuis, who was a few years his senior.
-The latter took the initiative for the measurement of degrees in 1736–1737 that came to occupy such a prominent place in the scientific history of Sweden.
-The fact that he chose Sweden, says Tore Frängsmyr, was primarily thanks to Celsius.
+Newton’s theories meant a great deal to Celsius, but even more important was the contact he had with the French mathematician P.L. de Maupertuis, who was a few years older than Celsius.
+De Maupertuis initiated the measurement of degrees in 1736–1737 that came to occupy such a prominent place in the scientific history of Sweden.
+According to historian Tore Frängsmyr, the fact that he chose Sweden was primarily thanks to Celsius.
 The team of six, which included Celsius, set up in Tornedalen.

-It was a rugged experience.
-In the summer they were at the mercy of mosquitoes, and in the winter it was so cold that everything froze, except the vodka.
-But they achieved their goal and could establish by their measurements that the earth is flatter at the poles.
+It was a rough experience.
+In the summer they were pestered by mosquitoes, and in the winter it was so cold that everything froze, except their alcoholic drinks.
+But they succeeded and could establish by their measurements that the Earth is flatter at the poles.
 A French team reached the same conclusions simultaneously in Peru.

 The late years

-For his work Celsius was awarded an annual state pension of 1,000 livres from France.
-Economically he was thus relatively comfortable.
+In recognition of his work, Celsius was awarded an annual state pension of 1,000 livres from France, so financially he was relatively comfortable.
 But he had led a rough life on his ambitious expeditions and with his nocturnal observations outdoors.
 He contracted tuberculosis and died at the age of 43.
-In one respect he was a forerunner of Darwin, as he stubbornly maintained to his dying day that the chronology of the Bible did not square with the findings arrived at by scientific research in his field.
+In one respect he was a forerunner of Darwin, as he stubbornly maintained to his dying day that the chronology of the Bible did not square with the findings of scientific research in his field.